RichardBradley/liquibase.github.com/community/index.md

 Bugs and feature requests should be entered directly into [Liquibase Jira](http://liquibase.jira.com/browse/CORE) so they can be tracked better than is possible as a user forum question.

+## Liquibase Blog and Mailing List ##

+Liquibase release announcements as well as general project news and articles are cross posted to the Liquibase blog at [http://blog.liquibase.org](http://blog.liquibase.org) and the mailing list.
+To subscribe to the mailing list, use the form in the left navigation.

 ## Code ##

 The Liquibase source is hosted at [https://github.com/liquibase/liquibase](https://github.com/liquibase/liquibase).
 Code submissions should go through the standard GitHub pull request system.